Cabot Domestic Violence Attorney

 How can a Cabot domestic violence lawyer help?

-At Kevin Lemley Law Partners, our Cabot domestic violence lawyers can examine the details of your case, gather evidence, and help you mount the strongest possible defense.
+At Lemley Law Partners, our Cabot domestic violence lawyers can examine the details of your case, gather evidence, and help you mount the strongest possible defense.
 A domestic violence charge is a serious offense that can potentially send you to prison for years.
 Make sure you get the best defense possible with a Central Arkansas criminal defense attorney who understands your case—contact our law firm today or visit us at 206 Plaza Blvd Suite F, Cabot, AR 72023.

 Contact Us